mcall25/angular-assement-v2-Michael-Call/README.md

 Below are the steps I took to make this simple angular app.

+This store is built in angular 1. it used an api request to a node server to get all the movie information. then, with the use of the mvc framework and directive I was able to display all the information in a nice fashion

 ``1``
  Create a basic angular app that includes a mainCtrl, mainService, app.js and routes.js.
 The index.html file is included in this repo so you don't need to add one.